 Losing a loved one is never easy and can leave the surviving family deeply heartbroken.
-When a loved one is killed due to another person’s negligence, it can be even more difficult knowing that it shouldn’t have happened in the first place.
+When a loved one is killed due to another person’s negligence, such as a reckless driver, it can be even more difficult knowing that it shouldn’t have happened in the first place.

 In situations like these, certain family members may have the ability to sue for damages related to the loss of their loved one.
 Below, we discuss these eligibility requirements in California.